- Do You Think Dogs Can Eat Sugar Cookies? (Symptoms That Might Occur) - January 8, 2022

 This Maltese is ready for adventures in the snow and seems thrilled about it!
 She can stay warm and cozy while she plays.

 Here is a pug who doesn’t quite look like he’s ready for a frigid frolic.
-At least he has his dog parka to protect him!
+At least he has his dog Santa coat to protect him!
 Pugs are actually a great candidate for dog coats and dog sweaters.
 Their short hair could use a little extra help to stay warm.

 I’m obsessed with this sweater.
 It’s absolutely darling from the pattern right down to the button details.
 I’m sure it’s like a warm hug for the dog wearing it.